 The Federal Government passed the Family First Coronavirus Response Act which provides Emergency Paid Sick Leave and Expanded Family Leave.
-It goes into effect on April 1, 2020 - December 31, 2020.
-As the Church, we will adhere to the spirit of this new law1 by providing the following to each of our employees who has worked for any of our units for at least 30 days prior to having a need for use of such paid leave during the designated April 1 - December 31, 2020 timeframe.
+That benefit was effective from April 1, 2020 - March 31, 2021.
+The American Rescue Plan Act of 2021 extends this benefit through September 30, 2021, and the Diocese has likewise chosen to extend this benefit.
+Effective April 1, 2021 all employees are again eligible to use this benefit to its fullest, even those who used it during the previous timeframe.
+We will provide the following to each of our employees who has worked for any of our units for at least 30 days prior to having a need for use of such paid leave during the designated April 1 - September 30, 2021 timeframe.

-Under the new law, an employee qualifies for paid sick leave if the employee is unable to work (or unable to telework) due to a need for leave because the employee:
+Under the new expanded policy, an employee qualifies for paid sick leave if the employee is unable to work (or unable to telework) due to a need for leave because the employee:

 - 1. Is subject to a Federal, State, or local quarantine or isolation order related to COVID-19; (Stay At Home mandates by the governor do not apply) - 2.
-Has been advised by a health care provider to self-quarantine related to COVID-19; - 3.
-Is experiencing COVID-19 symptoms and is seeking a medical diagnosis; - 4.
-Is caring for an individual subject to an order described in (1) or self-quarantine as described in (2); - 5.
-Is caring for a child whose school or place of care is closed (or child care provider is unavailable) for reasons related to COVID-19; or - 6.
+Has been advised by a health care provider to self-quarantine related to COVID-19; - Is experiencing COVID-19 symptoms and is seeking a medical diagnosis; OR is seeking or awaiting the results of a diagnostic test for COVID-19 due to exposure to someone who tested positive for COVID-19. - 4.
+Takes time off work to receive a COVID-19 vaccine or is recovering from illness or a health condition related to receiving such a vaccine. - 5.
+Is caring for an individual subject to an order described in (1) or self-quarantine as described in (2); - 6.
+Is caring for a child whose school or place of care is closed (or child care provider is unavailable) for reasons related to COVID-19; or - 7.
 Is experiencing any other substantially-similar condition specified by the Secretary of Health and Human Services, in consultation with the Secretaries of Labor and Treasury.